My Philosophy of Life and Human Existence

 I have worked through this thought experiment many different types with various spiritual and scientific belief systems.
 Some of the universal truths that I found for myself from this thought experiment include that I believe…

 Love is important.
 Compassion is important.
 Inclusive community is important.
 Gratitude is important.
 Courage is important.
-Discipline is important.
+Temperance is important.
 Justice is important.
 Wisdom is important.
 Fear is dangerous and leads to evil.
 Greed is evil.
 Violence is evil.
 Hatred is evil.

 Those simple statements are also the guiding principles, values, and virtues of my Interfaith life philosophy.